FurWaz/FullBowody/README.md

 - Type `./build.cmd` to compile the app

 ## Running (Windows)
+- [temporary] To run the app, you need to have Python3 installed on your computer
+- [temporary] Install the mediapipe module for Python using the command `pip install mediapipe`
 - Open a terminal in the root folder
 - Type `./build/main.exe` to run the app